go-pkgz/lgr/README.md

 - `lgr.LevelBraces` - wraps levels with "[" and "]"
 - `lgr.Msec` - adds milliseconds to timestamp
 - `lgr.Format` - sets custom template, overwrite all other formatting modifiers.
+- `lgr.Secret(secret ...)` - sets list of the secrets to hide from the logging outputs.

 example: `l := lgr.New(lgr.Debug, lgr.Msec)`